 Many of our followers on Facebook have shared superb photos and fascinating tales with us over the years.
 This one though, shared by Tammy from Canada, is one of the most compelling of them all.
 The story of a single mom conquering her fears and making her dreams of living in Calabria come true.

 I'll let Tammy share her story in a moment but I just wanted to add that I've often visited Calabria and I remember a particular visit a while back.
-We stayed at the amazing Villa Paola near Tropea and I can tell you I too fell in love with this ancient land.
-A land where time seems to stand still and the Italy of yesteryear is still going strong.
+We stayed at the Sunset Tropea and I can tell you that I too fell in love with this ancient land.
+A land where time seems to stand still and the Italy of yesteryear is still going strong

-Particularly inland you'll find villages undiscovered by tourism, where locals greet you with a warmth and friendliness that few other parts of this world can match.
+Particularly inland, you'll find villages undiscovered by tourism, where locals greet you with a warmth and friendliness that few other parts of the world can match.

 Enough of my story, I'll let Tammy take over and share her story and photos...

 I started travelling to Italy, Venice in particular - and would make short trips over 3-4 times per year, finding my own way- leaving family behind to refresh and restore my soul.
 It did not take long before I knew that I belonged in Italy.. and very quickly, I made a plethora of friends in Venice and beyond.

 I set my 7 year plan into motion.. that being to establish a comfort level with the Italian culture during many visits- until my youngest son was finished secondary school in Canada and I could finally follow my dream/heart and head and relocate my life to Italy.